Getting Around in Photoshop CC – Learning the Interface

-In this third chapter in our Photoshop Basics series, you'll learn all about the Photoshop interface.
-You'll exploxre the Toolbar and its many tools, and learn how to manage and work with panels.
-You'll also learn about the document window and the difference between tabbed documents and floating windows.
-From there, you'll discover how multi-document layouts let you view two or more images at once, and even how to move images between documents!
-You'll learn how to streamline and customize Photoshop's interface using workspaces, and how to maximize your work area with Screen Modes.
+You'll discover how Photoshop's multi-document layouts let you view two or more images at once, and even how to move images between documents!
+And we'll finish off this chapter by learning how to streamline and customize Photoshop's interface using workspaces, and how to maximize your work area with screen modes!

-Need print versions of our tutorials?
-All of our Photoshop tutorials are now available as print-ready PDFs!
-If you're ready, let's get started learning the Photoshop interface!
+Need printable versions of these tutorials?
+All of our Photoshop tutorials are now available to download as PDFs!
+Let's get started!